Xilinx/data-analytics/xsql61/README.md

 ## 1. OVERVIEW
 This directory provides sample kernel implementation for Query 6 and Query 1 on TPCH data tables.
 It can be run on F1 instances to produce high quality TPCH results.
+Insightful real time analytics is becoming increasingly compute intensive as the data keeps growing.
+This results into massive compute node scaling, which are expensive and, sometimes infeasible.
+Xilinx FPGA platform and solutions can offer significantly better acceleration for compute offload by enabling a field customizable hardware implementation.
+In this design, we show a way to create a massively parallel processing architecture offering 20-30x better processing efficiency than CPUs.
+This architecture can be extended to implement different types of applications.

+### FPGA Kernel
+The kernel consists of multiple processing units connected in a modified SIMD (Single Instruction Multiple Data) architecture.
+Multiple PUs are sent data using a memory scheduler distributing the DDR bursts to each PU in a round robin fashion.
+When all PUs are done processing, a final merge operation is performed, and the result is sent to host code.

+### Host Code
+Host code reads text based tables and sends blocks of data using the data mover library, xdbconn.
+It maintains a circular queue deep enough to utilize the device DDR fully, and keep processing units from starving.
+It also merges the result from FPGA kernels to create the final result.
+Using this architecture, host can scale and process very large data sets.

 ## 2. DESIGN FILE HIERARCHY